ErkkolaMaitohappo/ps4-linux-tutorial-smth-fork/README.md

 To build the repo, clone the repo, then inside said repo, run the commands you find at the [VitePress quickstart](https://vitepress.dev/guide/getting-started).

 ---

-This repo uses the MIT license, because I need to give a license.